zezhuo/Chon/README.md

-# Single cell transcriptomics analysis of chondrosarcoma
+# Single cell transcriptomic analysis of chondrosarcoma
 Packages and stripts used in the chondrosarcoma project